tournepivoine/shinpokered-fr/README.md

 - Fixed double-edge animation being off-center for the enemy pokemon
 - Fixed increment bug in CheckForTilePairCollisions
 - Fixed an issue where pressing a button on a menu while holding A is treated as an A-press
+- Removed restore sfx from the AI x-accuracy item
+- Added the restore sfx to all AI hp-recovery items
+- The enemy trainer's HUD is now updated after it uses a healing item

 #Bugfixes